 6 Make you contexts useable

 Another tenant of GTD is contexts.
 The label you use to allocate a task to a certain place, tool or person.
-Contexts are very personal and so need to be useful to you not anyone else.
+Contexts are very personal and so need to be useful to you, not anyone else.
 Too often I find people have copied someone else’s contexts and then not used contexts properly.
 It took me weeks to come up with the perfect set of contexts for the way I work, but since I did that I have never looked back.
 Things have changed as my tools changed, but overall they are still the same as they were when I first set them up.

 7 Be patient

 You are not going to become a GTD master overnight.
 It takes time and it does take a lot of thinking about how you will set it up.
 GTD is wonderfully flexible, and that is a good thing, but it can also be a curse.
 Decide whether you are a digital or analogue person and choose your capture tools and list holder accordingly.
-The time and effort it takes to become a GTD black belt is worthwhile though and well worth the patience it takes to become a master.
+The time and effort it takes to become a GTD black belt are worthwhile though and well worth the patience it takes to become a master.

 8 Read the book, then re-read it every year

 I know there is an awful lot of stuff written about GTD online.
-And in theory you could learn how to do it simply by reading many of these articles.
+And in theory, you could learn how to do it simply by reading many of these articles.
 But, if you truly want to achieve a life free of stress and be in control of everything going on in your life then it is a must.
-Every December I re-read GTD and I still find things I have missed, or have stopped doing.
-Last year for example I realised I wasn’t using my contexts properly and was relying too heavily on dates.
+Every December I re-read GTD and I still find things I have missed or have stopped doing.
+Last year, for example, I realised I wasn’t using my contexts properly and was relying too heavily on dates.
 Once I readjusted my system I very quickly found myself achieving more.